jvanname/TechnicalAnalysis/GoldenCross.md

 **Results**

 The following chart shows how much profit we trade.
-Here we calculate the profit as the number of
+Here we calculate the profit as the number of trades in which we make a profit minus the number of trades in which we make a loss.

 Stock | Uptrend Profit      | Downtrend Profit      | Total Profit | Total uptrend trades | Total downtrend trades |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |